 • Paddling: 4 to 6 hours of kayaking per day (9-18 km (6-12 mi)).

-• Sea conditions: mostly sheltered but the inlet is subject to inflow (anabatic) winds that can create choppy waters.
+• Sea conditions: mostly sheltered but the inlet is subject to occasional inflow (anabatic) winds that can create choppy waters.

-• Beaches: low sloping gravel, medium boulders, rocky shorelines.
-Slippery when wet.
+• Beaches: everything from low sloping gravel to medium boulders and rocky shorelines.
+Slippery when wet, especially in the inlet.

 • Personal clothing and accessories (see our packing list)